strimzi/proposals/058-zk-kraft-migration.md

 **_Status changes_**

-The FSM moves back to the `ControllersInMigration`, so actually at the beginning of the Phase 2.
+The FSM moves back to the `KRaftEnablingMigration`, so actually at the beginning of the Phase 2.

 ---